Configuration for PDF output

 A font specification consists of the following settings:

-• name or file
+• description, name or file

 The filename should be the full name of a file on disk, or a relative filename which will be looked up in system dependent font libraries.
 See Font libraries.